yujunz/gitlab.com-runbooks/troubleshooting/definition-service-availability.md

 It is a measure of the health-check status of a service.

-For example, if we expect there to be 20 `unicorn` processes in the `web` fleet and 15 are available and reporting as healthy, then the availablity of the `unicorn` _component_ of the `web` _service_ is 0.75, or 75%.
+For example, if we expect there to be 20 `unicorn` processes in the `web` fleet and 15 are available and reporting as healthy, then the availability of the `unicorn` _component_ of the `web` _service_ is 0.75, or 75%.

 ## Determining availability